Helle Trevino

-Helle Trevino (née Nielsen) is a Danish–American professional female bodybuilder and the title winner of the 2017 and the 2019 Rising Phoenix World Championships.
+Helle Trevino (née Nielsen) is a Danish professional female bodybuilder and the title winner of the 2017 and the 2019 Rising Phoenix World Championships.

 Early life and education

-Helle Trevino (born Helle Nielsen) was born and raised in rural Sønderborg, Denmark.
+Helle Nielsen was born and raised in rural Sønderborg, Denmark.
 She grew up on a farm.
 She majored in English and German in college.
-After that she continued her way into the fitness industry where she took a number of exams within the nutrition & training field.
+After that she continued her way into the fitness industry where she took a number of exams within the nutrition and training field.
+She was a gymnast from the age of three and competed in various other sports, including ballroom dancing, swimming, track and field, shot put, martial arts, horse-riding, boxing, biking, ballet and yoga.